jcalendo/chip-methylation-abm/README.md

 In the fixed-population model, cellular turnover and clonal expansion are driven by 3 probabilities:

 * $P(duplicate)$: The probability an agent divides.
-* $P(p_{die})$: The probability an agent is removed and replaced.
+* $P(die)$: The probability an agent is removed and replaced.
 * $P(neutral)$ The probability an agent remains inactive.

 For a mutant clone to expand $s > 0$:

 $s = P(duplicate) - P(die)$

-Because the probabilities must sum to 1 the exact values can be tuned based on the desired baseline cellular turnover rate ($P(neutral)$).
+Because the probabilities must sum to 1 the exact values can be tuned based on the desired baseline cellular turnover rate ( $P(neutral)$ ).
 Note that in a stochastic model like this one, initializing one Clone results in a high risk of early stochastic extinction (e.g., the agent rolls `p_die` on step 1), even with a strongly positive `s`.

 In a discrete-time model the growth of a mutant clone with a constant selective advantage `s` can be modeled using the discrete exponential growth equation: